DavidRez/advisorsgrowthllc/README.md

 ## About Project

-This site was for a branding agency's client.
-The agency provided the desktop design.
-The mobile version and animations were up to the developer.
+Built for a branding agency’s client in collaboration with another engineer.
+Desktop design was provided; we handled the mobile layout and animations.

 ### Built With